RaniSputnik/events/README.md

 # Events

-A tool for abstracting CloudWatch events so that they can be used productively as business events.
+A tool for inspecting EventBridge configuration.

 To run the tool use: